 Hmm, lets see.
 36 = 2000.
 We're pushing things a bit here don't you feel?

 In short, these days most of the cheaper computer speakers you get are rated in PMPO, if you cannot see an RMS equivalent then I suggest you divide the figure given by about 50 and you will be somewhere close.
-200 Watt PMPO, probably chucks out about 4 Watts RMS.
+A 200 Watt PMPO system, probably chucks out about 4 Watts RMS.
 It will be fine for your average bedroom or office - but one thing it isn't is 200 Watts.

 A total and unmitigated con job.
 Manufacturers guilty of the gross misrepresentation are as follows, each and every one uses the Purely Mythical Power Output method of quoting speaker "power".